Can A Government Shutdown Affect My SSDI & SSI Benefits?

 • These benefits are essential to the quality of life of many Americans; as such they are considered mandatory spending and are not subject to annual appropriations by Congress.

-• SSDI and SSI are backed by Social Security trust funds, which means they are automatically dispersed and uninterrupted during a government shutdown.
+• SSDI is backed by Social Security trust funds and SSI by general Treasury revenues — both are mandatory spending, automatically dispersed and uninterrupted during a government shutdown.

 • Current benefit recipients should be unimpacted.